tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/管理只读实例延迟复制_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/87041c7addd9dcfd058b2d3f7c417625.png)
 3. On the RO group configuration page, enable **Delayed Replication**, set the **Replication Delay**, and click **OK**.
    You can set delayed replication and select to replay by flashbacked position or global transaction identifier (GTID) during the delay to efficiently roll back data and fix failures.
-   - **Replication Delay**: you can configure the time of delayed replication between a read-only instance and its source instance.
+   - **Replication Delay**: You can configure the time of delayed replication between a read-only instance and its source instance.
 The value range is 1–259200 seconds.
-   - **Remove Delayed RO Instances**: this option indicates whether to enable the removal policy.
-If a read-only instance is removed when its delay exceeds the threshold, its weight will be set to 0 automatically, and alarms will be sent (for more information on how to configure the read-only instance removal alarm and recipients, see [Alarm Policies (Cloud Monitor)](https://intl.cloud.tencent.com/document/product/236/8457)).
+   - **Remove Delayed RO Instances**: This option indicates whether to enable the removal policy.
+If a read-only instance is removed when its delay exceeds the threshold, its weight will be set to 0 automatically, and alarms will be sent (for more information on how to configure the read-only instance removal alarm and recipients, see [Alarm Policies (TCOP)](https://intl.cloud.tencent.com/document/product/236/8457)).
-   - **Delay Threshold**: this sets a delay threshold for the read-only instance.
+   - **Delay Threshold**: This sets a delay threshold for the read-only instance.
 When the threshold is exceeded, the instance will be removed from the read-only group.
-   - **Least RO Instances**: this is the minimum number of instances that should be retained in the RO group.
+   - **Least RO Instances**: This is the minimum number of instances that should be retained in the RO group.
 When there are fewer instances in the RO group, even if an instance exceeds the delay threshold, it will not be removed.
-   - **Assign Read Weight**: the RO group supports two weight assignment methods: automatic assignment by the system and custom assignment.
+   - **Assign Read Weight**: The RO group supports two weight assignment methods: automatic assignment by the system and custom assignment.
 The weight value must be an integer between 0 and 100.
    - **Load Rebalancing**:
     - Modifying weight will only affect new loads if rebalancing is disabled.
 The operation has no impact on read-only instances accessed by existing persistent connections and does not cause momentary database disconnection.
     - If rebalancing is enabled, all connections to the database will be temporarily disconnected, and the loads of newly added connections will be balanced according to the set weights.